If you can't add engineers,

 Engineering Hours Saved In Dev, Test and Production

-Did you say about an hour?
+Did you say this afternoon?

 blue dot grid